-- \ These forms should be obtained from the IMechE MPDS web site, www.imeche.org - + Mandatory items on e-MPDS e-MPDS is a web-based record system that guides and helps engineering trainees through to potential eligibility for registration as a professional Chartered or Incorporated Engineer. e-MPDS requires a disciplined reporting framework to ensure that experience and development of competence is planned and recorded.
+MPDS is a web-based record system that guides and helps engineering trainees through to potential eligibility for registration as a professional Chartered or Incorporated Engineer.
+MPDS is a 'real-time' system and requires a disciplined reporting framework to ensure that experience and development of competence is planned and recorded.
 The system facilitates this process and itself imposes a discipline on the reporting arrangements.

-Guidance on e-MPDS can readily be obtained from the IMechE and flow charts are included in Appendix G. Some sample screens from the system are illustrated in Appendix M.
+Guidance on MPDS can readily be obtained from the IMechE website, the Developing Engineer MPDS toolkit and Mentor Toolkit help pages are accessible via the links below.